Repurposed Sewing Machine Tables

 Tops are usually just screwed in from the base with pocket holes, so I just had to find the screws and unscrew them.

-But since the bigger sewing table’s top opened up both ways, and had a split down the middle of it, I opted to just completely remove and get rid of the tops.
+I typically would keep the top part of the top and just unscrew it from the part with a hole, as I did with this repurposed sewing table.
+But since the top of the bigger piece opened up both ways and had a split down the middle of it, I opted to just completely remove and get rid of the tops.

+That way, I could put solid, matching tops on both of them.
 Here’s what they looked like after I removed the tops and all of the pieces inside.

 I removed and set aside the old hardware and the parts that I planned to keep, like this little holder on the inside of the door.